Overview

 During the final year, students will complete Research Project 3, write an Executive Summary that ties their three projects together, and write a final reflection on their doctoral journey.
 The Doctoral Dossier will be presented and assessed during the final Doctoral Dossier course.
 Additionally, students may choose to present their Doctoral Dossier work at a school-wide student conference.

-The following table below provides an overview of the program requirements for the cohort admitted in 2025:
+The following table below provides an overview of the program requirements.

 |